kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ## Summary

-This KEP adds the notion of sidecar containers to Kubernetes.
-This KEP proses to add a `type` field to the `containers` array in the `pod.spec` to define if a container is a sidecar container.
+This KEP adds the concept of sidecar containers to Kubernetes.
+This KEP proposes to add a `lifecycle.type` field to the `container` object in the `pod.spec` to define if a container is a sidecar container.
 The only valid value for now is `sidecar`, but other values can be added in the future if needed.

-Pods with sidecar containers only change the behavior of the startup and shutdown sequence of a pod: sidecar containers are started before non-sidecars and stopped after non-sidecars.
+Pods with sidecar containers only change the behaviour of the startup and shutdown sequence of a pod: sidecar containers are started before non-sidecars and stopped after non-sidecars.

-A pod that has sidecar containers guarantees that non-sidecar containers are started only after sidecar containers are started and are in a ready state.
+A pod that has sidecar containers guarantees that non-sidecar containers are started only after all sidecar containers are started and are in a ready state.
-Furthermore, we propose to treat sidecar containers as regular (non-sidecar) containers as much as possible all over the code, except for the mentioned special startup and shutdown behavior.
-The rest of the pod lifecycle (regarding restarts, etc.) remains unchanged, this KEP aims to modify only the startup and shutdown behavior.
+Furthermore, we propose to treat sidecar containers as regular (non-sidecar) containers as much as possible all over the code, except for the mentioned special startup and shutdown behaviour.
+The rest of the pod lifecycle (regarding restarts, etc.) remains unchanged, this KEP aims to modify only the startup and shutdown behaviour.

-If a pod doesn't have a sidecar container, the behavior is completely unchanged by this proposal.
+If a pod doesn't have a sidecar container, the behaviour is completely unchanged by this proposal.

 ## Prerequisites